EolnMsuk/SkipCord-2/README.md

   - Create a discord bot via https://discord.com/developers/applications
   - Enable “Message Content Intent”, “Server Members Intent” and "Presence Intent" under the “Bot” tab.
   - Save your bot token and Client ID (you’ll need these).

+- **Invite your Bot**
-  - Go to https://discordapi.com/permissions.html#1088840794048 and replace Client ID to use link to invite bot to your server.
+  - Go to https://discordapi.com/permissions.html#1088840794048 and replace Client ID to create an invite link.
+  - Use the link you just created (at bottom) to invite your new bot to your server.

 ## 2) Project Folder & Files
 Create a file named `.env` with contents like: